mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 ---
 layout: mimcss-guide
-unit: 4
+unit: 1
-title: Rule Types
+title: Defining Rules
 ---

-# Mimcss Guide: Rule Types
+# Mimcss Guide: Defining Rules

 So far we have been playing with mostly class and ID styling rules.
 CSS has many different types of rules in addition to classes and IDs: tag-based, selector-based, custom properties, animations (@keyframes), @media, @supports, etc.